petergalvin-cyber/Milestone3_KeyNote/README.md

 # UX
-The site promtes KeyNote speakers profiles and encourages them to be booked by companies in order to inspire their employees to excel.
+The site promtes KeyNote speakers to companies that book them to give inspirational speeches to their employees.
 The KeyNote speakers are high profile Business people, Artists and Celebrities.
 The level of excitement surrounding these individuals aims to attract bookings for corporate events and generate profit for the site.

 The user should get easy access to information about their selected speakers and have it presented in an attractive manner to generate a booking.